Does your Android phone keep shutting off? Here's how to fix it!

 To do this, hold down the power button and volume-down buttons until you're taken to the Fastboot Mode screen.
 Then, press the power button again to start the phone up.
 If you don't see the start option, use the volume-up and volume-down buttons to cycle through the various options until you find it.

 If your phone decides to stay on and go back to normal after a good restart, you can stop reading here and go on with your life.
-If you're still having issues, there are a few other things we can try.
+However, if you're still having issues, there are a few other things we can try.

 Charge it up